plepe/pgmapcss/doc/database.md

 * As direct query, only relations of type=route, type=boundary and type=multipolygon are available.
 On the other hand the 'type' tag is removed by osm2pgsql, therefore a query for `relation[type=route]` will not work.
 * Queries of the type `relation node|way|relation` do work for all relation types as parents; even the type-tag is available.
 Currently those queries are inefficient, as for every possible member all available relations are queried.
 * Queries of the type `way node` work.
 Currently those queries are inefficient, as for every possible member all available relations are queried.
+* Additionally the tag "osm:id" will be set (e.g. 'n1234'), but it will not be available for querying (see below at osmosis pgsnapshot for additional tags).

 osmosis pgsnapshot (short: osmosis)
 ===================================